thenewobjective/thenewobjective.github.io/_posts/social-issues/2010-11-16-a-powerful-alternative.md

 will become increasingly difficult to mine due to its growing scarcity.
-In response, the methods of coal extraction grow more and more dramatic, so much so in fact that the current approach involves the decapitation of entire mountains which result in significant levels of heavy metal deposits in water sources as well as displacement of numerous varieties of animal life[^8].So, while coal power can meet most of our power needs today, its sustainability at current prices is not reliable[^1].
+In response, the methods of coal extraction grow more and more dramatic, so much so in fact that the current approach involves the decapitation of entire mountains which result in significant levels of heavy metal deposits in water sources as well as displacement of numerous varieties of animal life[^8].
+So, while coal power can meet most of our power needs today, its sustainability at current prices is not reliable[^1].
 As the cost of extraction continues to increase along with the demand, and as resources diminish, an alternative will eventually be needed anyway, not to mention the necessity to find an alternative which can avoid the negative impact it has on the environment and health.

+## Wind Power

 Wind power has been praised as a great alternative to fossil fuels due to its reduced pollution output because of not needing to rely on combustion to generate electricity as well as the mining operations that go along with obtaining